dome9/cloud-bots/docs/Bots.md

 Example: AUTO: ec2_attach_instance_role role_arn=arn:aws:iam::$ACCOUNT_ID:instance-profile/ec2SSM
 Sample GSL: Instance should have roles

+## ec2_create_snapshot
+What it does: Snapshots the EBS volumes on an instance
+Usage: AUTO: ec2_create_snapshot
+Notes: The snapshot description will show that it was created by CloudBots and the rule that failed that triggered the bot.
+Also, the snapshot will be tagged with a key of "source_instance_id" and a value with the instance id from the source instance.
+Limitations: This will not work on Instance Store volumes.
+Only EBS

 ## ec2_release_eips
 What it does: Disassociates and releases all EIPs on an instance
 Usage: AUTO: ec2_release_eips